sciZer0/newdiscoveries/c/README.md

 The New Concept of Energy is:

-> ### Energy is the resource for Organism to be pushing an object in a certain direction during every moment of a certain time period, by its Hand applying a certain non-zero Force (effort).
+> ### Energy is the resource for Organism to be, by its Hand, pushing an object in a certain direction during every moment of a certain time period, applying a certain non-zero Force (effort).

+In other words,

+> ### Mechanical Work (Work) is the process of pushing an object, with a certain Force (effort), during every moment of a certain time period.

+> ###  Energy is the resource for Organism to be pushing an object, with a certain Force (effort), during every moment of a certain time period.

 Now more on Work.